-In the psychiatric nursing specialty, nurses represent one of our greatest resources in effective patient treatment.
+In the psychiatric nursing specialty, nurses represent one of our greatest resources in effective patient/family treatment.
 Together with our patients and inter-professional colleagues, we facilitate personal breakthroughs, serving diverse patient populations in a multitude of settings: from pediatric to geriatric, city to suburban.
 We focus on the societal and personal stressors faced by the individual patient.
 This can include the pressures of parenting and aging, coping with crises and the trauma of domestic violence.
-At NewYork-Presbyterian Hospital, we define the forefront of psychiatric treatment.
+At NewYork-Presbyterian Hospital, we define the forefront of psychiatric education, evidence-based treatment and research.
+We utilize the Professional Practice Model for Nursing at NYP while applying it to our specialty.

 In the early 1970's our psychiatric nurses transitioned from wearing white uniforms to wearing casual street clothes.
 This was because, at the time, "the literature began to suggest that white uniforms set up a barrier for developing therapeutic communication with behavioral health patients."
 (Miller, T, Mann, N. & Grim, R. (2010) Clothes Encounter: Patient perception of nursing attire in a behavioral health unit.
 JAPNA, 16 (3).